SchwabischesBauernbrot/KoboldAI-Client-Wiki/Settings-Presets.md

 | Best Guess | A subtle change with alternative context settings. |
 | Pleasing Results | Expectable output with alternative context settings. |
 ## [13B Models](https://drive.google.com/drive/folders/1kTKfVn0nvYdv7IsUOQbpGWc_1SMP15wn)
-Settings presets created in NovelAI for the Euterpe model.
+Settings presets created in NovelAI for the Euterpe model. <br>
+Note: These presets are only suitable for KoboldAI's models trained on Fairseq-Dense.
 | Name | Description |
 | --- | --- |
 | Genesis | Stable and logical, but with scattered creativity. |